Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

   --preserve-existing-subnet-for-cmn [external-dns|ncns] -  When creating the CMN from the CAN, preserve the metallb_static_pool for external-dns IP, or bootstrap_dhcp for NCN IPs.
 By default no subnet IPs from CAN will be preserved.
   --can-subnet-override <CHOICE IPV4NETWORK>... - [EXPERT] Manually/Statically assign CAN subnets to your choice of network_hardware bootstrap_dhcp, can_metallb_address_pool, and/or can_metallb_static_pool subnets.
   --cmn-subnet-override <CHOICE IPV4NETWORK>... - [EXPERT] Manually/Statically assign CMN subnets to your choice of network_hardware, bootstrap_dhcp, cmn_metallb_address_pool, and/or cmn_metallb_static_pool subnets.
-  --retain-unused-user-network BOOLEAN - If a CHN is selected, remove the CAN.
-For development systems you probably want this enabled.  [default: True]
   --help - Show this message and exit.
 ```